|Tuition fee type||Cost (per annum)|

 A variety of different assessment methods are used on this course

 We recognise that all students perform differently according to the type of assessment they undertake, so a variety of methods is used.
 This includes exams (open and closed book), coursework (projects, technical reports, reviews, etc) and presentations (individual and group).
-Your tutors will give prompt and constructive feedback via Blackboard (our virtual learning environment), face-to-face or in writing.
+Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or in writing.
 This will help you to identify your strengths as well as the areas on which you may need to concentrate.

 Please choose your qualifications below to view requirements